sarihammad/stock-return-forecasting/README.md

 | **Linear Regression** | 0.000492  | 0.0105                        | 50.37%               |
 | **XGBoost**       | 0.000429  | 0.0053                        | 50.96%               |

-> The LSTM model slightly outperformed the baselines, especially in directional accuracy — a key signal in financial forecasting.
+> The LSTM model slightly outperformed the baselines, especially in directional accuracy.

 ## How to Run